-The BLAZE ® process uses chemistry and heat to produce a hard and slick intermetallic coating.
-The process uses a unique composition of chemicals and heat-treatment to chemically diffuse boron directly into a metal substrate as opposed to depositing a coating on the exterior of the substrate.
+The BLAZE ® process uses chemistry and heat to produce a hard and slick inter-metallic surface (ranging in depth from 2.54 µm - 254 µm).
+The process uses a unique composition of chemicals and heat-treatment to chemically diffuse boron atoms directly into a metal substrate as opposed to depositing a coating on the exterior of the substrate.

 The result is a treated surface consisting of a uniform layer of iron boride (Fe2B) that has no change in dimension from the pre-treated surface.
 Currently, all coatings used to treat metal increase the dimension.